testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 2.
 Run few E2E, selectively consider unit tests

-:white_check_mark: **Do:** On why E2E these are always needed and unit tests only sometimes. .
-This bullet will get written in 2 days ⏱
+:white_check_mark: **Do:** On why E2E these are always needed and unit tests only sometimes.

+Always run few E2E,  This bullet will get written in 2 days ⏱

 <br/>